webprofusion/certify-docs/docs/csv-import.md

 Performing the same import twice will create duplicates so you should backup your c:\programdata\certify\manageditems.db first in case you need to restore it.

+## Requesting Certificates after CSV Import
+The import will set up new managed certificates in the app but will not request or apply any certificates until the next automated renewal run (which is hourly).

+To initiate the certificate requests immediately use the command line 'renew' option as Administrator, which will perform requests and deployment for all pending certificate renewals (including certificates not yet requested):

+`C:\Program Files\CertifyTheWeb> certify renew`

 # Scripting to create a CSV file
 You may find a powershell command such as the following useful as a starting place (Note: help wanted on a better script):
 ```PS